sourcegraph/about/handbook/engineering/web/onboarding.md

 ### Starter tasks

-Your manager will assign to you three starter tasks that you should aim to complete in your first two weeks.
-These tasks are small, atomic, and intended to expose you to different parts of our codebase and product: it's important that you build the flexibility to fix any problem you'll be faced with at Sourcegraph, and don't narrow down your comfort zone to a narrow part of our codebase and product.
+Your manager will assign to you three starter tasks that you should aim to complete in your first three weeks.
+These tasks are small, atomic, and intended to expose you to different parts of our codebase and product: it's important that you build the flexibility to fix any problem you'll be faced with at Sourcegraph, and don't narrow down your comfort zone to a certain part of our codebase or product.

 As you're working on these tasks:
 - Aim to be as incremental as possible: